 Most of the Ad extensions are the same on Bing as they are on Google, however, Bing has added an Image extension, which enables you to use a picture in your advert.
 Google will be unlikely to do this as it will interfere with the Google shopping feature which contains pictures.

-Search partners are very basic in Google Adwords.
+Search partners are very basic in Google Ads.
 There is only the option to switch them on or off and there is no way to see which partners Google is selecting.
 On some campaigns in Google, I have seen ‘search partner clicks’ on reports where we have had search partners switched off – so a little flakey.